Funmioja/LITA-Capstone-Projects/README.md

 - UnitPrice: Price per unit of the product

 ## Analysis Goals
-1.Summarize total sales (revenue) by product, region, and month.
+- Summarize total sales (revenue) by product, region, and month.
-2.Calculate average sales per product.
+- Calculate average sales per product.
-3.Determine total revenue by region.
+- Determine total revenue by region.
-4.Highlight additional insights, such as monthly trends, top customers, and year-over-year performance.
+- Highlight additional insights, such as monthly trends, top customers, and year-over-year performance.

+## Data Preparation
+To facilitate analysis, I calculated Total Sales by adding a new column using the formula:
+Total Sales = Quantity * UnitPrice